kelter-antunes/os-blog.github.io/_posts/2013-05-17-usability-and-the-great-app-interview-with-steve-krug.md

 ---
 layout: post
-title: Usability and The Great App: An Interview With Steve Krug
+title: Usability and The Great App - An Interview With Steve Krug
 date: 2013-05-17 10:52
 author: mozzello
 comments: true